 - Getting to sleep in an extra hour

 Maintaining submission may be difficult as time passes in a relationship, but it’s not impossible.
-In fact if you apply the strategies I mentioned in this article it can become quite easy.
-So make spankings, orgasms, and journaling a regular part of your lifestyle, and focus more on health and rewarding good behavior, and you will master sub maintainence too. 🖤
+In fact, if you apply the strategies I mentioned in this article, it can become quite easy.
+So make maintenance spankings, orgasms, and journaling a regular part of your lifestyle, and focus more on health and rewarding good behavior, and you will master BDSM maintenance too. 🖤